Integration Point: Enrollment

 Your R script could contain a function such as this one, with a name

 of your choice.
-All input variables must be declared, even if they are
+All the applicable input variables must be declared,

-as a default NULL
+recommend always declaring UserParam as a default

-function arguments, as this will ensure that the same function will work
+NULL value in the function arguments, as this will ensure

-regardless of whether the user has specified any custom parameters in
+specified any custom parameters in the interface.
+Type

 {